Gabriel-vzh2vs/ExampleHenning/intro.md

 # Welcome to Gabe's Experimental Notebook.

++++ {"part": "abstract"}
+This book aims to introduce advanced undergraduates and early graduate students to the field of Discrete-Event Simulation.
++++

 This is a small sample book to give you a feel for how book content is structured.
 It shows off a few of the major file types, as well as some sample content.